TheMoirs/BTM/replit.md

 # Boules Tournament Manager

 ## Overview
-Boules Tournament Manager is a web application for managing multiple boules tournaments.
-It handles team registration, tracks match progress through various stages (initial rounds, quarter-finals, semi-finals, finals), and supports bulk data entry via Excel imports.
+Boules Tournament Manager is a web application designed to manage multiple boules tournaments.
+It facilitates team registration, tracks match progress across various stages (initial rounds, quarter-finals, semi-finals, finals), and supports bulk data entry through Excel imports.
 The application allows users to create and manage independent tournaments, each with isolated data.
 The business vision is to provide a comprehensive, user-friendly SaaS platform for boules tournament management with a modern design and efficient workflows.

 ## User Preferences
 - Preferred communication style: Simple, everyday language.